Southeastern Conference: NCAA and AIAW national tournament team titles won by current SEC institutions

 The following totals include national team tournament championships sponsored by the National Collegiate Athletic Association (NCAA) from 1906 to the present and the Association for Intercollegiate Athletics for Women (AIAW) from 1972 to 1982.
 The NCAA did not sponsor tournament championships in women's sports before the 1981–82 academic year, and the NCAA has never sponsored a national championship playoff or tournament in major college football.
-To date, the fourteen members of the SEC have won 216 NCAA and four AIAW championships, including:
+To date, the fourteen members of the SEC have won 216 NCAA and four AIAW championships: